 Illegal housing discrimination is defined as any action taken by a landlord, real estate agent, or other person trying to unfairly prevent or limit access to housing.

-This can take many forms, from subtle forms of exclusion to outright bigotry.
+Discrimination can take many forms, from subtle forms of exclusion to outright bigotry.
 For example, steering potential tenants away from certain neighborhoods due to their race.
-This type of discrimination is illegal under the Fair Housing Act.
+This type of discrimination is illegal under the Fair Housing Act, and violates the tenant's fair housing rights.

 In California, there are 15 protected classes: